 10 feet Pre-Assembled Bird Spikes comes with transparent silicon Glue.

-This option might cost a little more than others but there is no question at all of its effectiveness.
+This option might cost a little more than others, but there is no question at all of its effectiveness.
 You can purchase them from hardware stores.
-These spikes are closely spaced and when you place them on your mailbox, the birds would have no place to sit to do their business, it becomes too uncomfortable for them and eventually, they flutter away.
-People see this as a drastic measure because it changes the overall appearance of the mailbox but if it helps keep the bird poop away, it just might be worth it.
+These spikes are closely spaced, and when you place them in your mailbox, the birds would have no place to sit to do their business, it becomes too uncomfortable for them, and eventually, they flutter away.
+People see this as a drastic measure because it changes the overall appearance of the mailbox, but if it helps keep the bird poop away, it just might be worth it.
 Of course, this all boils down to individual preference.
 Check this REMIAWY Bird Spikes, which is easy to install in your Mailbox.

 4. DIY Scarecrow

 This is a very creative and fun option to significantly reduce bird droppings in your mailbox.
 Like every other animal, birds get scared when they see a figure that seems frightening.
 It doesn’t take much to construct a scarecrow.

 You simply need a cross frame and one that is firmly rooted to the ground so it doesn’t fall when it gets windy.
 Once you have erected your cross frame, the next thing is to add on some clothes.
 Typically, this should be done with clothes you no longer need; the clothes shouldn’t be too small, so you can stuff them with materials like hay or other organic materials to give the scarecrow a puffier and fuller figure.
 Here is an interesting video of How to Make a Scarecrow – Step By Step Craft Project.

 Even if it’s not Halloween, you could still use a pumpkin as its head or you could find some other round material that looks like a head.
 At this point, you are basically done.
 You could still add more minute details but as long as you erect it properly, scarecrows are a very effective way to keep the birds at bay.

 5. Use deterrents